VictorVick22/Operating-System-Coursework1/week1/README.md

-4. Network configuration documentation covering VirtualBox settings and IP addressing
+**4. Network configuration documentation covering VirtualBox settings and IP addressing**

 Both virtual machines are running Ubuntu 24.04 LTS and are connected to the internet through VirtualBox NAT (Adapter 1) while communicating with each other and the host via a Host-Only network (Adapter 2 – vboxnet0).
 The workstation (Ubuntu Desktop) uses static IP 192.168.56.10/24 and the server (Ubuntu Server CLI) uses 192.168.56.101/24 on interface enp0s8.
 Netplan files (/etc/netplan/01-netcfg.yaml) were configured with DHCP on enp0s3 (NAT) for internet access and static addressing on enp0s8.
 Permissions were secured using chmod 600 /etc/netplan/*.
 Both “Cable connected” checkboxes were verified as enabled.
 Full bidirectional connectivity and internet access confirmed with successful pings to 8.8.8.8 and between 192.168.56.10 ↔ 192.168.56.101.